 and the questions that are asked, depend on which diseases your doctor suspects

-or considers most likely.
+or thinks are most likely.

 Your doctor will use certain criteria to